olga-mir/infra/README.md

 The machine must have access to a AWS account with sufficient permissions to deploy cloudformation stacks with IAM capabilities, ec2 permissions.

-# Deploy
+## Deploy

 ```bash
 make deploy
 ```

 `ImageID` parameter can be set to use specific AMI.
-If not set, Amazon Linux 2022 AMI will be selected using SSM query as described in [AWS blog post](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/).
+If not set, Amazon Linux 2022 AMI will be selected using SSM query.

 # Connect